 Karuizawa Wakaba Festival (軽井沢 若葉まつり)

-When spring is finally here after the long winter, Karuizawa celebrates the arrival of the warm weather by holding a festival, Karuizawa Wakaba Matsuri.
-From late April to early June each year, events such as birdwatching, hiking, and half marathons would take place.
+When spring finally arrives after the long winter, Karuizawa celebrates the arrival of warm weather by holding the Karuizawa Wakaba Matsuri festival.
+From late April to early June each year, events such as birdwatching, hiking, and half-marathons take place.
 Discounts and perks are also offered by many small businesses and facilities in Karuizawa.
-So remember to stop by the tourist information center to get the Karuizawa Coupon (軽井沢クーポン) pamphlet!
+So, remember to stop by the tourist information center to pick up the Karuizawa Coupon (軽井沢クーポン) pamphlet!

-The 2023 Karuizawa Wakaba Festival was held from the 29th of April to the 5th of June.
+The 2025 Karuizawa Wakaba Festival was held from the April 26 to June 8.

 Summer Fireworks